ava-labs/teleporter/contracts/src/CrossChainApplications/GETTING_STARTED.md

 ## Step 3: Send and Receive

-Now that `MyExampleCrossChainMessenger` has an instantiation of `ITeleporterMessenger`, the next step is to add in functionality of sending and receiving arbitrary string data between chains.
+Now that `MyExampleCrossChainMessenger` has an instantiation of `ITeleporterMessenger`, the next step is to add in the functionality of sending and receiving arbitrary string data between chains.

-To start, create the function declarations for `sendMessage`, which will send string data cross-chain to the specified destination address' receiver.
+To start, create the function declaration for `sendMessage`, which will send string data cross-chain to the specified destination address' receiver.
 This function allows callers to specify the destination chain ID, destination address to send to, relayer fees, required gas limit for message execution at the destination address.

 ```solidity
 // Send a new message to another chain.